nerdlem/bind-block-unwanted/README.md

 Example: `update-zonefile.py /var/named/db.rpz.blacklist rpz.blacklist`

-`update-zonefile.py` will update the zone file with the fetched adserver lists and issue a `rndc reload origin` afterwards.
+`update-zonefile.py` will update the zone file with the fetched lists.
+The RPZ zone file created will transfer each blocked domain to your walled garden `.local`. e.g.:

+malicious-domain1.com IN CNAME drop.local

+malicious-domain2.com IN CNAME drop.local